Page Not Found

 We consider the framework of multi-task representation (MTR) learning where the goal is to use source tasks to learn a representation that reduces the sample complexity of solving a target task.
 We start by reviewing recent advances in MTR theory and show that they can provide novel insights for popular meta-learning algorithms when analyzed within this framework.
 In particular, we highlight a fundamental difference between gradient-based and metric-based algorithms and put forward a theoretical analysis to explain it.
 Finally, we use the derived insights to improve the generalization capacity of meta-learning methods via a new spectral-based regularization term and confirm its efficiency through experimental studies on classic few-shot classification benchmarks.
 To the best of our knowledge, this is the first contribution that puts the most recent learning bounds of MTR theory into practice for the task of few-shot classification

-Course Lecturer, CentraleSupélec, Université Paris-Saclay, 1900
+Teaching Assistant, CentraleSupélec, Université Paris-Saclay, 1900

 First year Computer Science course for the main engineering track at CentraleSupélec